Methods events

 MethodsCon

-On 13-14 September 2022, we are hosting a large in-person event in Manchester called MethodsCon.
-This will be a cross-sector event featuring more than 30 sessions on methods in health and social science research.
-Attendees will be able to take part in workshops and interactive seminars, hear presentations from a variety of experts and collaborate with researchers from across different sectors and disciplines.
+On 13-14 September 2022, we hosted the first MethodsCon.
+This cross-sector event featured more than 30 sessions on methods in health and social science research.
+Attendees took part in workshops and interactive seminars, heard presentations from a variety of experts and collaborated with researchers from across different sectors and disciplines.

 Following extensive targeted engagement focussed on health research and social sciences, we hosted a two-day co-production retreat in Chester.
-At this event we brought together final year post-graduate researchers with ‘health and wellbeing’ pathway leads from various Doctoral Training Partnerships.
+At this event in May 2023, we brought together final year post-graduate researchers with ‘health and wellbeing’ pathway leads from various Doctoral Training Partnerships.

 Twenty researchers, along with NCRM staff focused on new and emerging trends and methodologies in this interdisciplinary space.
 The retreat also served to create collegial connections across the DTP network, and various possible collaborations beyond the retreat are currently being explored.
 These include the launch of a new Methodological Special Interest Group.